 Dr. Richard Burke recently fulfilled a longtime ambition of spending a semester living and teaching overseas.

-He has combined his interests in travel and teaching numerous times since he joined the Lynchburg College faculty in 1985, but none of his previous excursions extended more than a few weeks.
+He has combined his interests in travel and teaching numerous times since he joined the University of Lynchburg faculty in 1985, but none of his previous excursions extended more than a few weeks.
 In 2017, he received a competitive Fulbright fellowship that allowed him to teach in Kazakhstan for about four months.
 He will share that experience with the campus community on Wednesday, February 14, at 3:30 p.m. in the Daura Gallery.

 “I wanted to really immerse myself in a different culture, not because I thought it would make me a better person or transform my life in some profound way, but because I thought it would be very interesting to see how people do things differently on a day-to-day basis,” Dr. Burke said in a recent interview.